shovon/blog.salrahman.com/src/posts/what-people-forgot-about-react.md

 React merely isn't just a fad.
 It's not merely a preference.
 It's a critical tool for translating business requirements into feature rich, accessible user experiences, with a faster delivery cadence.

 It not only made it faster to transition from screen to screen, but deeply interactive applications with screen content updates happening at animation speeds.
-Shameless plug: I used React to build StageKeep.